BigSoftVideo/DOTE/export.md

     - Grey text for all subtiers.
     - Italic for translation subtiers.
     - When formatting is selected, syntax highlighting is not available.
-- Remember to also select `Only main lines` or `Only first of main lines` for line numbering.
+- Remember to also select `Only primary lines` or `Only first instance of consecutive primary lines` for line numbering.

 [![Mondadaian](images/export/exportRTF-Mondadaian.png)](images/export/exportRTF-Mondadaian.png)